Lukinoh/mario-kart-world-time-trial-browser/README.md

 npm run preview
 ```

+## Information

+What you start the development server, the images stored in `./src/assets/recognitions/raw/` are normalised.
+A normalised image is an image where the valuable information was extracted and a filter (i.e. black and white, invert, etc.) was applied.
+If you do a change in this folder, you have to restart the server.

 ## TODO

 - Live update has some issues, for instance, when you get a new coin, there is animation that move the number up.